Craving Some Creativity

 • Apothecary Bottles – baby food jars, vases, and random bottles

-• Classic Figures you already have.
-Witches’ hats, ravens, body parts, bats, and skulls.
+• Classic Figures like witches’ hats, ravens, body parts, bats, and skulls

 Halloween buffet table with layered decorations and a trick or treat banner.
 Table has candy corn buckets and apples on it.